SUSE-Cloud/automation/docs/ardana/testing.md

 **PLEASE DELETE YOUR ENVIRONMENT IN THE ENGCLOUD AFTER YOU ARE DONE (Jenkins job ID is in the Heat stack name)** Otherwise we'll run into Quotas in our project.

-## Prerequisite
+## Prerequisites

 To be able to use the Jenkins job and login to a deployed env, you need:

- * the login creds for ci.nue.suse.com
+* the login creds for https://ci.nue.suse.com
- * you public ssh key added to [the list of keys](https://github.com/SUSE-Cloud/automation/blob/master/scripts/jenkins/ardana/ansible/ssh-keys.yml) (via normal github pull requests)
+* your public ssh key added to [the list of keys](https://github.com/SUSE-Cloud/automation/blob/master/scripts/jenkins/ardana/ansible/ssh-keys.yml) (via normal github pull requests)

 ## Create a new environment
 Start the deployment via [Build with parameters](https://ci.nue.suse.com/job/ardana-job/build).
 The available parameters should be self-descriptive.
 Here are some best practices: